tsotnet/CycloMap/README.md

 CycloMap is a navigation tool for professional and recreational cyclists.
 My teammate and I both have bikes and wanted to make our lives easier.

-A huge problem for cyclists is getting directions for several reasons -
+For several reasons getting directions is a huge problem for cyclists -

 1. It is not a good idea to ride a bike with headphones
 2. Holding in your hand or attaching to handlebar may either break the phone or some part of the rider.